-Fact: The requirements of baby/toddler reading are simple: reading aloud routinely, friendly and fun verbal interaction, personal contact, and about 5 minutes/day of word play.
-Do this in the first three or four years of your child's life and you will raise a reader.
+Fact: The requirements of baby/toddler reading are simple: reading aloud routinely, friendly and fun verbal interaction, personal contact, and about 5 minutes per day of word play.
+Do this in the first three or four years of your child's life, and you will raise a reader.
 It will have a powerful impact on your child's future behavior.
-You will feel good about giving your child the gift of reading, you'll be remembered fondly for this gift, and it will likely be passed on to your children's children when your own children continue the tradition or when you continue the practice as a grandparent.
+You will feel good about giving your child the gift of reading, you'll be remembered fondly for this gift, and it will likely be passed on to your children's children, either when your own children continue the tradition, or when you continue the practice as a grandparent.

 Do you remember the person who taught you to read?
 Most people do.
 Your baby or toddler wants to learn from you.
 Language and reading are lying in wait in your child's brain.
 Every loving parent should bring them out.
 You should balance teaching reading with blowing bubbles, singing, dancing, playing, cooking, tasting, smelling, pounding, jumping, swinging, running, hopping, skipping, drawing, painting, planting, digging, scratching in the sand, and laughing.
-Add reading to the list things babies and toddlers love to do–and put it near the very top of the list.
+Add reading to the list of things that babies and toddlers love to do — and put it near the very top of the list.

 Dr. Gentry is the author of Raising Confident Readers, How to Teach Your Child to Read and Write--from Baby to Age 7.
 Available on Amazon.com.
 Follow Dr. Gentry on Facebook and on Twitter.